 The rotation technique helps to break the underlying crystal (uric or calcium deposit) formed around the nerve endings.
 This technique stimulates the reflex and starts the body's self-healing process.

 The hook & backup is an advanced technique.
 Thumb-walk to reach specific reflex and then hook & backup the point.
 Hook method should have to do using the thumbs.
 Use the flat surface of the thumb, to apply pressure.

 Flex the thumb to apply pressure in a vertical (90-degree) angle to the reflex point.
-Pull the thumb backward to the center of the hand; do not forget to apply gentle pressure.
+Pull the thumb back to the center of the hand; do not forget to apply gentle pressure.
 Do this by dragging the tissue beneath the skin.

-The hook & backup technique is suitable for deep reflex points hidden under the tissues such as pituitary, pineal, ileocecal valve, appendix, and sigmoid colon.
+The hook & backup technique is suitable for deep reflex points hidden under the tissues such as the pituitary, pineal, ileocecal valve, appendix, and sigmoid colon.